-Port: natural bay dominated by the Rock, Port Hercule is one of the few deep water ports on the coast, which was already used by the Romans and Greeks.
-It has recently been refurbished to accommodate boats cruising and yachting large.
+A port: natural bay dominated by the rock, Port Hercule is one of the few deep water ports on the coast, which was already used by the Romans and Greeks.
+It has recently been refurbished to accommodate large boats and yacht.
 The princely palace, overlooking the sea from a height of 60 meters and was built in the 13th century, serving since 1297 as a residence for Grimaldi.

 Open to the public at certain times of the year, it will dazzle you with its splendor: Renaissance fireplace in the Throne Room, 17th frescoes in the gallery of Hercules, painted wood in the living room Mazarin, Palatine Chapel, Louis XV salon, Tour Sainte-Marie, main courtyard.
 One can also admire the three crenellated towers which date from the time of construction.
 The opera is also called the Salle Garnier, and it was inaugurated in January 1879.

-The Saint-Martin gardens: Public gardens first opened in the Principality in the early 19th century, they are suspended as Rock, and pretty small roads meander between the typical Mediterranean vegetation species and other more exotic, dotted with statues bronze, like the Prince Albert 1st.
+The Saint-Martin gardens: public gardens first opened in the Principality in the early 19th century, pretty small roads meander between the typical Mediterranean vegetation species and other more exotic, dotted with statues bronze, like the Prince Albert 1st.